sezanzeb/input-remapper/readme/usage.md

 Check the autocompletion of the GUI for possible values.
 You can also obtain a complete list of possiblities using `key-mapper-control --symbol-names`.

+Key-mapper only recognizes symbol names, but not the symbols themselfes.
+So for example, key-mapper might (depending on the system layout) know what a `minus` is, but it doesn't know `-`.

+Key names that start with `KEY_` are keyboard layout independent constants that might not result in the expected output.
+For example using `KEY_Y` would  result in "z" if the layout of the environment is set to german.
+Using `y` on the other hand would correctly result in "y" to be written.

+## Limitations

+**If your fingers can't type it on your keyboard, key-mapper can't inject it.**

 The available symbols depend on the environments keyboard layout, and only those that don't require a combination to be pressed can be used without workarounds (so most special characters need some extra steps to use them).
 Furthermore, if your configured